Support structures for the elderly

 Authorized spaces per year

-• Offer respite to caregivers of elderly people, most often carriers of Alzheimer's disease.
+• Provide respite for caregivers of elderly people, most often carriers of Alzheimer's disease.

-• Propose varied activities (sport, well-being, development and maintenance of cognitive abilities, health prevention).
+• Propose a variety of activities (sports, well-being, development and maintenance of cognitive abilities, health prevention).

-Good to know:Their aim is twofold, to improve the quality of life of the elderly person losing their autonomy and to support the family carer.
+Good to know:Their aim is twofold, to improve the quality of life of the elderly person losing their independence and to support the family caregiver.

 Main source of funding

-Financed via the Objectif Glocal de Dépenses (composed of resources from the Assurance Maladie and the CNSA), and in part by the Conseils Départementaux.
+Financed via the Objectif Glocal de Dépenses (made up of resources from the Assurance Maladie and the CNSA), and in part by the Conseils Départementaux.

 Professionals involved in care

-• Care support professionals (doctors, paramedics, psychomotricians, occupational therapists, etc.)
+• Care support professionals (doctors, paramedics, psychomotor therapists, occupational therapists, etc.)

-• Welfare professionals (home helpers, entertainers, psychologists, etc.).
+• Social support professionals (care assistants, entertainers, psychologists, etc.).

 Sector